p0bailey/packer-templates/README.md

 Testing on virtualbox.

-For convenience each build contains a custom Vagrantfile, to test your newly created box please run.
+For convenience each build directory contains a custom Vagrantfile, to test your newly created box please run.

 ```
 make vagrant